 Education is the key to individual, family and business prosperity.
 It is core to a booming state economy.
 To ensure innovation and opportunity in the future we must never lose sight of the need to invest today in all levels of education: pre-K, K-12, the community college system and the university system.
-This means recruiting and retaining the best possible teachers, keeping schools physically and technologically up-to-date, and making higher education as affordable as possible.
+This means recruiting and retaining the best possible teachers, keeping schools structurally and technologically up-to-date, and making higher education affordable.

 Ensuring Access to Quality Health Care

-As a Nurse Practitioner I understand that everyone needs access to health care.
-There are two sides to the access coin: insurance coverage to help pay for care and an adequate supply of health care providers to deliver care.
+As a nurse practitioner of more than 30 years, I believe that everyone deserves access to health care.
+There are two sides to the health care access coin: insurance coverage to help pay for care and an adequate supply and mix of health care providers to deliver care.

 Health insurance allows individuals to seek primary and specialty care in the community, rather than through hospital emergency rooms that by federal law cannot turn away anyone needing care, even when their illness is not an emergency.
-When people are sick and they have no other options they will go where they know they will be seen.
-Those of us with health insurance ultimately pay the price with higher insurance premiums to
+When people are sick and they have no other options they will go where they know they will be cared for.

-Even for those who have insurance, many areas of our state are labelled medically underserved.
+Even for those with insurance, many areas of our state are still considered ‘medically underserved’.
 Individuals in these communities often forego care until they are very ill because they cannot travel the long distances necessary to receive care.
-To meet a growing demand for health care and to give health care workers and taxpayers a full return on their investment in health care provider education in our universities, our health care workforce should be utilized to its full capacity.
-Restrictive laws and regulations that prevent full practice by licensed health care professionals should be repealed.
+To meet a growing demand for health care and to give health care workers and taxpayers a return on their investment in health care provider education, our health care workforce must be utilized to its full capacity.
+To meet the growing health care needs of North Carolinians, restrictive laws and regulations that prevent full practice of licensed health care professionals should be repealed.

 Strengthening Our Economy